Merge and cross tables in Excel automatically without complex formulas

 Excel Productivity 🔗 Do you merge tables in Excel every day and it takes hours?

-Imagine this: You have one table with sales by product code and another with product names, prices, and stock.
-You need to bring the product name and price into the sales table, or check if all codes exist in the master table.
-This is a task that most Excel users perform every day.
+Imagine this: You have one table with sales by product code and another with product names, prices, stock, and suppliers.
+You need to bring all the complementary information, audit missing codes, or sum sales by category.
+This is a task that most Excel users perform daily.

 Keep struggling with complicated formulas? ❌